qidfpv/betaflight-3.0.1/README.md

 ![Betaflight](https://camo.githubusercontent.com/8178215d6cb90842dc95c9d437b1bdf09b2d57a7/687474703a2f2f7374617469632e726367726f7570732e6e65742f666f72756d732f6174746163686d656e74732f362f312f302f332f372f362f61393038383930302d3232382d62665f6c6f676f2e6a7067)

+This is Betaflight version 3.0.1 when using hse oscillator 16 MHz and overclocking the MCU STM32.
+The update are:

+1. system core clock from 72 MHz to 80 MHz.
+2. hse value from 8 MHz to 16 MHz.
+3. pllmull from 9 to 5.

 Clean-code version of baseflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.

 This fork differs from baseflight in that it attempts to use modern software development practices which result in: